Skip to main content

 • Office of Manufacturing and Energy Supply Chains (MESC)

 Manufacturing and Energy Supply Chains (MESC) plays a critical and unique role in catalyzing investments in America’s energy future to support the re-shoring, skilling, and scaling of U.S. manufacturing across energy supply chains.
 MESC addresses critical vulnerabilities in U.S. energy supply chains, serves as the frontline of clean energy deployment, and accelerates America’s transition to a resilient, equitable energy future through direct investments in manufacturing capacity and workforce development.
-MESC also develops and provides the energy supply chain focused analytical tools needed to inform programs and investments across DOE, the U.S. Government, and the private sector by identifying gaps, vulnerabilities, and other needs across U.S. clean energy supply chains.
+MESC also develops and provides the energy supply chain focused analytical tools needed to inform programs and investments across the U.S. Department of Energy, the U.S. government, and the private sector by identifying gaps, vulnerabilities, and other needs across U.S. clean energy supply chains.

 • PowerAmerica

-As a member of Manufacturing USA, PowerAmerica connects many of the world’s leading wide bandgap (WBG) semiconductor manufacturers and end-users with experts from research universities and government labs.
+PowerAmerica, a Manufacturina USA Institute, connects many of the world’s leading wide bandgap semiconductor manufacturers and end-users with experts from research universities and government labs.
 PowerAmerica is a member-driven consortium of industry, academia, and national labs — managed by North Carolina State University and headquartered on its Centennial Campus — accelerating the commercialization of energy-efficient silicon carbide and gallium nitride power semiconductor chips and electronics.

 • Rapid Advancement in Process Intensification Deployment (RAPID) Institute

 The Rapid Advancement in Process Intensification Deployment (RAPID) Institute, a Manufacturing USA Institute, focuses on breakthrough technologies to dramatically improve the energy efficiency of novel manufacturing processes and enable the development of modular processes.
-RAPID leverages approaches to modular chemical process intensification (MCPI)—such as combining multiple process steps such as mixing, reaction, and separation into a single more complex and intensified process—with the goal of improving productivity and efficiency, cutting operating costs, and reducing waste.
+RAPID leverages approaches to modular chemical process intensification — such as combining multiple process steps such as mixing, reaction, and separation into a single more complex and intensified process — with the goal of improving productivity and efficiency, cutting operating costs, and reducing waste.

 • Reducing Embodied Energy and Decreasing Emissions (REMADE)